Series Review: Is this series worth your time? Does it get better as the novels progress? Or does it get worse? Find out below:

 My Rating: 5/5

-This book steadily amplifies in all aspects as the pages increases.
-This book was worth the wait and lived up to my expectations.
+This series steadily amplifies in all aspects as the pages increases.
 Fans of Katie McGarry will be more than happy with this next series and I have no doubt that she will pick up some new fans!

 Read if You Like: YA contemporary, realistic fiction with a dash of dramatics, balanced stories